nixworks/public/news/2017/07/23/florida-manatee-snooty-formerly-the-world-s-oldest-west-indian-manatee-dies-at-age-69-after-being-trapped-in-the-plumbing-of-the-south-fl.md

 ### [2017-07-23](/news/2017/07/23/index.md)

-# Florida manatee.
-Snooty, formerly the world's oldest West Indian manatee, dies at age 69 after being trapped in the plumbing of the South Florida Museum.
+# Florida manatee: Snooty, formerly the world's oldest West Indian manatee, dies at age 69 after being trapped in the plumbing of the South Florida Museum.